Kotlin/coroutines-examples/README.md

 ## Review/Propose

-Please feel free to review the documents and examples and share your feedback, concerns and proposal in the [issues](https://github.com/JetBrains/kotlin-coroutines/issues) (please look for existing issues first to avoid duplicates).
+Please feel free to review the documents and examples and share your feedback, concerns and proposals in the [issues](https://github.com/JetBrains/kotlin-coroutines/issues) (please look for existing issues first to avoid duplicates).

 Some highlighted issues:
 * Arguments **against** implementing this feature are discussed [here](https://github.com/Kotlin/kotlin-coroutines/issues/3)